qianxi0410/gossip/README.md

 </a>
 </p>

-A simple blog engine based on GitHub Issue System.
+A serverless static blog engine based on GitHub Issue System.

 ## usage